 How energy companies can increase adoption of electrical appliances and products

 In a bid to cut carbon emissions and fight climate change, energy companies and energy customers in the US were, up until recently, tasked with saving energy.
 That’s because domestic homes are responsible for circa 40%1 of energy related carbon emissions.
-But now the US is moving towards a focus on electrification as one of the means to decarbonise energy consumption.
+But now the US is moving towards a focus on electrification as one of the means to decarbonize energy consumption.

 We look at the challenges that US energy companies face in converting customers to electrical appliances and products, and demonstrate how Advizzo can help increase adoption across the consumer base.